joaoaleite/euvsdisinfo/supplementary_material.md

-# Appendix
+# Supplementary material
-This is the technical appendix for our paper "EUvsDisinfo: a Dataset for Multilingual Detection of Pro-Kremlin Disinformation in News Articles" submitted to CIKM 2024.
+This is the supplementary material for our paper "EUvsDisinfo: a Dataset for Multilingual Detection of Pro-Kremlin Disinformation in News Articles" submitted to CIKM 2024.

 ## A - N-Grams Filters